Album Session Players

 Bio:

 Back in 1981 'NME' printed an April Fool's joke that the drummer-less PiL were set to enlist the help of legendary Cream drummer Ginger Baker.
-A complete hoax, that six years later would actually come true, when Bill Laswell coaxed him out of retirement to be one of the drummers on 'Album'.
-Baker plays on the tracks 'Fishing', 'Round', 'Bags' & 'Ease'.
+A journalistic hoax that actually came true six years later, when Bill Laswell coaxed him out of retirement to be one of the drummers on 'Album'.
+Baker plays on the tracks 'Fishing', 'Round', 'Bags' and 'Ease'.

-Although sceptical at first, John Lydon was won over by the end product; along with Baker's approach: "He just goes in and does it, no pretentiousness".
+Although sceptical at first, John Lydon was won over by Baker's approach and the end product: "He just goes in and does it, no pretentiousness".
 Baker's drum parts were recorded at Power Station Studios.
 Roger Trilling (Laswell cohort): "First we recorded drums, with (engineer) Jason Corsaro, in the Power Station and its huge concrete resounding garage.
 Then we moved over to Quad, for bass, keyboards and rhythm guitar."

 External Links: